 For the 2018-19 school year, the Exploration Lab’s themes will be divided into three units aligned with the Next Generation Science Standards.
 These themes are Life Science, Earth and Space, and Physical Science.
 Engineering topics play an important part of all three themes.

 The lab’s year-round technologies include: an interactive SMART Board; iPads loaded with apps related to our themes; zSpace, a virtual reality desktop computer; Dell Inspiron All-In-One desktops; a Makerbot 3D Printing Studio; Osmo; and an HP T2500 poster printer.

 Classes spend two hours exploring the lab led by Mrs. Randi Schmidt.
 Our visiting Engineers work alongside students of the South Bergen Jointure Commission, creating new animals with adaptations to fit a particular ecosystem, engineering stomp rockets to Mars, and building robots programmed to navigate towns and cities.

-Randi's currently in her third year of working in the Exploration Lab.
+Randi's currently in her fourth year of working in the Exploration Lab.
 She has always loved to read and learn, especially in the areas of science and art.
 Advancements in technology are especially interesting to her, and being able to bring these technologies into the classroom and teach students new ways to learn always leaves a smile on her face.